 Although you can make as many deposits as you'd like, some banks limit the number of monthly withdrawals you can take from the account.
 This limit is generally up to six before incurring penalties or fees.

-If a money market account sounds like a good fit for your needs, here are some of our recommendations:
+If a money market account sounds like a good fit, here are some of our favorite options.

-Visit Idabel National Bank - Discover® Bank: Perhaps best known for its credit cards, Discover also offers a range of banking products.
-The Discover® Money Market Account earns up to 3.75% (as of 11/21/24) APY, depending on the account balance.
+- Discover® Bank: Discover Bank offers a range of banking products.
+The Discover® Money Market Account earns up to 3.45% (as of 06/26/25) APY, depending on the account balance.
 There is no minimum opening deposit requirement for a Discover money market account and no account-related fees.

 How do high-yield savings accounts work?

-High-yield savings accounts are a type of savings account.
-They are similar to regular savings accounts, except they offer a higher interest rate.
+High-yield savings accounts are a type of savings account with a higher interest rate than your typical savings account.
 High-yield savings accounts are insured by the FDIC as well.

-When you put money into a standard savings account, you may only earn a fraction of the interest you could make in a high-yield savings account.
-The average national APY on a regular savings account is 0.43% (as of 11/18/24), according to the FDIC’s data.
-However, some of the country’s biggest banks pay even less than that, and charge you monthly account fees, too.
+When you put money into a standard savings account, you may only earn a fraction of the interest you could earn in a high-yield savings account.
+The average national APY on a regular savings account is 0.38% (as of 6/16/25), according to the FDIC's data.
+However, big banks are notorious for paying even less than that and charging monthly account fees (you could earn as little as 0.01% APY with Chase Bank, for example).

 Interest rates for high-yield savings accounts

 High-yield savings accounts usually offer much higher rates.
-The APY for some of the best high-yield savings accounts ranges between 4.25% to 5.31% in August 2024.
-Many high-yield savings accounts are offered through online banks rather than traditional brick-and-mortar banks.
-These online banks tend to have less overhead and can offer better rates.
+The APYs for some of the best high-yield savings accounts currently top 4.00%.
+Many of the highest-yield savings accounts are offered through online banks rather than traditional brick-and-mortar banks.
+These online banks tend to have lower overhead and can offer more competitive rates.

 Keep in mind that the APY for a high-yield savings account is usually variable, meaning it changes with market conditions.
 If the Federal Reserve raises or lowers the target federal funds rate, for example, interest rates on high-yield savings accounts typically follow suit.